2024 visit by Vladimir Putin to North Korea

 On June 19, 2024, Vladimir Putin, the president of Russia, visited North Korea.
 This was Putin's first official visit to North Korea since 2000, and came after North Korea–Russia relations improved significantly following the 2022 Russian invasion of Ukraine.

 The visit included summit meeting between North Korea and Russia where North Korean leader Kim Jong Un met with Putin in Pyongyang, the capital of North Korea.
 This was the third meeting between the two leaders after the ones in 2019 and 2023.
-During the visit, the wo leaders signed the North Korean–Russian Treaty on Comprehensive Strategic Partnership.
+During the visit, the two leaders signed the North Korean–Russian Treaty on Comprehensive Strategic Partnership.